Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-In the specific case described in figure \ref{fig:biwcm}, the economic interpretation of nestedness holds only in part; as a matter of fact, the top left corner -- where high-Fitness countries and low-Complexity industries are located -- appears to be less populated that one would expected in a fully nested matrix.
-While a similar pattern emerges also in other systems -- such as the one of scientific production \citep{Patelli2023} -- in this case we find the observed result consistent with the process of structural change.
-When it comes to the employment dimension of the industrial production, high-Fitness countries tend to have higher diversification and to develop a comparative advantage in capital- or knowledge-intensive industries, at the expensive of more labour-intensive (and low-complexity) ones.
-As a result, industrialising countries with a comparative advantage in labour intensive activities (often due to lower wages) tend to specialise in the latter industries, and to have lower diversification.
-In substance, the sample of European countries seems to be divided in two subsamples of countries at different stages of structural transformation, with a minority of more mature countries and a majority of industrialising countries.
-The dynamic of Fitness rankings shows clearly which countries belong to each group, with the more mature economies being Germany, France, Italy, United Kingdom and Spain, followed by emerging countries such as Poland and Czechia.
+In the case described in Figure \ref{fig:biwcm}, the economic interpretation of nestedness holds only in part; the top left corner -- where high-Fitness countries and low-Complexity industries are located -- appears to be less populated than expected in a fully nested matrix.
+While a similar pattern emerges also in other systems, such as in the specialisation matrix describing the scientific production of countries \citep{Patelli2023}, in this case we find the observed result consistent with the process of structural change.
+High-Fitness countries tend to have higher diversification and develop a comparative advantage in capital- or knowledge-intensive industries, at the expense of more labour-intensive (and low-complexity) ones.
+As a result, countries with comparative advantages in labour intensive activities (often reflecting lower labour costs) tend to specialise in those industries and exhibit lower levels of diversification.
+In broad terms, the sample of European countries we analyse appears to be split into two main groups at different stages of structural transformation: a smaller set of more mature, service-based economies and a larger group of less diversified countries.
+The evolution of Fitness rankings reported in Figure \ref{fig:rank} clearly illustrates this divide.
+The upper part of the ranking is stably occupied by the more mature Western European economies -- most notably Germany, France, Italy, United Kingdom and Spain -- followed by a second group formed mainly by emerging Central and Eastern European (CEE) countries.